The Reactive Core

 Batching Updates

-Groups multiple signal updates into a single execution, preventing computations and effects from running until all updates are completed.
+Group signal updates into a single execution using batch.
+Computations and effects run until all updates are completed.

 const count = signal(0);